Souleymane Diabate

 Souleyman Diabate (born 23 March 1991) is a Malian professional footballer who plays as a striker for Bangladesh Premier League club Dhaka Abahani.

 Club career

-He played for Can Tho F.C. from 2010 to 2014 and Long An F.C. until 2016.
-He returned to Mali to play for Asom in 2017–18.
-In May 2019, he signed for Mohammedan Sporting Club in the Bangladesh Premier League.
+He played for Can Tho FC from 2010 to 2014 and Long An FC until 2016.
+He returned to Mali to play for AS Olympique de Messira in 2017–18.
+In May 2019, he signed for Mohammedan SC in the Bangladesh Premier League.

 Personal life

 In April 2023, Diabate expressed interest to represent Bangladesh in international level after gaining Bangladeshi citizenship.